Pumpkin Crumb Coffee Cake

 - Fisher chopped pecans

-Once you’ve added the crumble topping, bake the pumpkin coffee cake until the center is set and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.
+- Bake pumpkin crumb cake: Bake until the center is set and a toothpick inserted in the center comes out clean or with a few moist crumbs, but no batter.

 Can I Double This Recipe?